AndyChwalik/megr2157-portfolio/docs/assignments/A03/index.md

 ### CAD Modeling

 I decided to try out SolidWorks for this project because I have heard great things about it, and I have never used it.
-I learned 3D modeling through fusion in high school, and Creo from last year during my freshman year; so I was hoping there wouldn't be a big learning curve.
+I have also heard that SolidWorks is pretty user friendly and good for simulating designs, so hopefully there isn't a tough learning curve.

 The first thing I did when I opened SolidWorks was create a new part file and start imputing my variables that I calculated earlier.
 I found that this was super simple in SolidWorks due to the equations tab being apart of the model tree.
 I didn't put them in any specific order because I don't think it really matters when I am calling the variables directly.